authelia/authelia/docs/contributing/index.md

     192.168.240.100 mail.example.com
     192.168.240.100 mx1.mail.example.com

 `192.168.240.100` is the IP attributed by Docker to the reverse proxy.
-Once done you can access the listed sub-domains from your browser and they will target the reverse proxy.
+Once added you can access the listed sub-domains from your browser, and they will target the reverse proxy.

 [suite]: ./suites.md